simon-frankau/hashiwokakero-solver/README.md

  * -Build parser/printer-
  * -Add a really basic command-line-
  * Add code to constrain locally
- * Add code to propagate constraints
+ * -Add code to propagate constraints-
  * Add code to draw in bridges
  * Add code to perform case splits
  * Add code to check connectedness